bobalicious/amoss/README.md

 If any specified method is called out of order, or with the wrong parameters, it will fail the test.

-Is therefore used to 'stub out' an object when the order of execution of different methods is important to the success of the test.
+Is therefore used to 'mock' an object when the order of execution of different methods is important to the success of the test.

 It is also implied that it is important that *other* methods, those not specified, are *not* called.